 Students should follow the project timeline proposed in the Learning Contract and submit all forms and deliverables to the Practicum Dropbox as soon as they are approved and throughout the practicum.
 (See Table 1 Stages of Approval) The signed (approved) Learning Contract must be submitted before practicum work begins.
-The Site Supervisor must complete a midpoint and a concluding evaluation to evaluate student's products for the site, professional attributes, and overall experience.
+The Practicum Faculty Adviser must complete the online faculty evaluation before the student receives practicum credits.